 Hiking & walking trails

 Hiking and walking trails are plentiful and range from gentle river-side ambles to challenging hikes and climbs.
 Walk to beautiful waterfalls and enjoy a refreshing swim in the pristine mountain streams, hike along the mountain tops or through indigenous forests.
 The geology of Mount Anderson is an ideal classroom in which to learn the differences between sedimentary, metamorphic and igneous rock whilst your guide will help you identify spoor of the different species that make up the fauna of this unique destination whilst many guests enjoy the prolific and unique flora of the reserve.
 Mount Anderson is also a bird lovers paradise.
 A popular activity is exploring the ruins of the ancient Bakoni tribes – officially documented sights with Iron Age artefacts.
 Relics of the gold mining era of the early 20th century are also still visible on the property and old miners’ houses, a mining press and deep level shafts bear witness to the harshness of the conditions in which the pioneers worked.

 Horse riding on well-schooled mountain ponies is available for intermediate and experienced riders whilst children and beginners can experience the fun of this pastime in the safety of the paddocks.
 Experience the thrill of galloping on our mountain tops and descending down into the valleys crisscrossing rivers and streams.
 Compulsory protective riding hats are available for guests use.
 Trail saddles are used.

-Picnics at the lakes are extremely popular and, weather permitting, lunch is usually served this way, where activities include a zipline, fishing from a rowing boat and swimming.
+Picnics at the lakes are extremely popular and, weather permitting, lunch is usually served this way, where activities include a zipline, fishing from a canoe or rowing boat and swimming.